MF-Richter/QuantumFPUT/README.md

 which auto-activate the project and enable local path handling from DrWatson.

+## Acknowledgments

+This work has been supported by the German Research Foundation (DFG) through FOR 5099.

 ## Data Availability

 - “Raw data not included.
 Please request from author.”

 ## References
 [1] S. Ulam (and M. Tsingou) E. fermi, J. Pasta.
 Studies of nonlinear problems.
 Los Alamos Report, (LA-1940), 1955.